x-y-zhao/x-y-zhao.github.io/_pages/about.md

 My research interests include (a changing list...):
 * Exploring the limits of what can be claimed rigorously for system dependability.
-* Probabilistic model checking for autonomous systems.
+* Probabilistic verification of autonomous systems.
 * Assessment of "possible perfection" with respect to software faults.
 * Modelling of software design diversity for fault tolerance.